 23. In addition, the description of each policy and measure reported should include, as appropriate, a quantitative estimate of the impacts of individual policies and measures or collections of policies and measures.
 Such information includes estimated changes in activity levels and/or emissions and removals due to adopted and implemented policies and measures reported and a brief description of estimation methods.
 Information should be presented as an estimate for a particular year [such as 1995, 2000 and 2005] [that is a multiple of five or ten following the latest available annual inventory year.]
-(NZ) [for a sequence of four future years ending with 0 or 5 immediately following the reporting year.]
-(EU) [The particular years should start from the most recent inventory year, and include subsequent years that end in either a 0 or a 5, extending at least 15 years from the latest inventory year.]
+(NZ) [The particular years should start from the most recent inventory year, and include subsequent years that end in either a 0 or a 5, extending at least 15 years from the latest inventory year.]
 (USA)